-Pork Chops are one of the easiest meats to grill.
-Like steaks, pork chops should be grilled hot and fast.
-The only problem some people have is overcooking the pork chops on the grill.
-If they are overcooked, you'll end up with a dried out chop.
-To solve this issue, you'll need two things: good timing and an excellent meat thermometer.
-Pork chops should be cooked to an internal temperature of 145 F/65 C.
+Pork chops are one of the easiest meats to grill.
+Like beef, pork chops should be grilled hot and fast.
+The biggest problem some people have is overcooking the pork chops on the grill.
+If the chops are overcooked, you will end up with a dried-out chop.
+To avoid this problem, you will need two things: precise timing and a good meat thermometer.

 This table provides a good starting point for the overall cook time.
 If you use a thermometer along with this guide, your pork chop will be grilled to juicy perfection.

-|Boneless 3/4-Inch (2 cm)||8 to 12 Minutes|
+|Boneless 3/4-inch (2 cm)||8 to 12 minutes|

-|Boneless 1 1/2-Inch (4 cm)||12 to 20 Minutes|
+|Boneless 1 1/2-inch (4 cm)||12 to 20 minutes|

-|Bone-In 3/4-Inch (2 cm)||8 to 12 Minutes|
+|Bone-in 3/4-inch (2 cm)||8 to 12 minutes|

-|Bone-In 1 1/2-Inch (4 cm)||20 to 30 minutes|
+|Bone-in 1 1/2-inch (4 cm)||20 to 30 minutes|

 Step-by-Step Cooking Guide